Rowland Hall: Campus

 Rowland Hall is currently housed on two campuses in Salt Lake City.
 The Beginning School and Lower School are on the McCarthey Campus, located at 720 Guardsman Way in Salt Lake City, a few blocks from the University of Utah.
 The Middle School and Upper School are located just over a mile away in a renovated public school building on Lincoln Street.

 In 2013, Rowland Hall broke ground on a new campus that will house all divisions: the Richard R. Steiner Campus.
 Soccer fields on the new campus were finished in the spring of 2014.
 The 13.2-acre property that will house the new campus for the Middle School, Upper School, performing arts center, and athletics complex is immediately adjacent to the western edge of the existing McCarthey Campus.
 The Steiner campus is set to open in the fall of 2026.

-Academics

-The average class size is 15 and student to teacher ratio is 9:1.
-About seventy percent of faculty have advanced degrees.
-Faculty members have an average of 19 years teaching experience in the classroom.
-Rowland Hall has four divisions: Beginning School (grades 3PreK–K), Lower School (grades 1–5), Middle School (grades 6–8), and Upper School (grades 9–12).

-Arts

-Arts are taught by faculty who are professional directors, dancers, visual artists, musicians, and writers.
-Visual art and music are integrated throughout the curriculum.
-The school offers additional formal instruction and training starting in the Lower School.
-The Middle School and Upper School arts programs include formal dance, dramatic and musical theater, visual art, ceramics, and music opportunities through the orchestra, choral group, jazz bands, and chamber groups.

 Sports

 The Rowmark Ski Academy was founded in 1982 as part of Rowland Hall's Upper School.
 It offers a combination of academics and complete year-round competitive ski racing program for its student-athletes, who train at Utah Olympic Park.
 Nineteen Rowmark athletes have been named to the U.S. Ski Team including Picabo Street, Breezy Johnson, Hilary Lindh, Alice McKennis, Andy Phillips, Erik Fisher, Keely Kelleher and Robert Saunders.

 Rowland Hall offers 16 sports in the Upper School and six sports in the Middle School.
 Rowland Hall’s Upper School is classified as a Division 2A school in Region 17 of the Utah High School Activities Association (UHSAA) with some sports competing in 3A.
 Middle School student-athletes compete in the Wasatch Athletic Conference.

-The school's mascot is the Winged Lion.
-Their athletic teams have won 73 state championship titles and 141 region titles; the 2017–2018 2A Directors Cup for success in sportsmanship, academics, and state tournaments; and the annual UHSAA Sportsmanship Award.